MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/houdini-point-cloud.md

     ![Accept button](media/houdini-9-accept-button.PNG "Accept button")

     Now you can see the point cloud in the viewport.
-If you can't, try zooming out with the mouse wheel until you can see the entire point-cloud.
+If you can't see it, try zooming out with the mouse wheel until you can see the entire point-cloud.

     ![Point cloud displayed](media/houdini-10-point-cloud-displayed.PNG "Point cloud displayed")